-Advisory: Two years high school experience and/or by audition try-outs.
+Advisory: Two years high school experience and/or by audition

 This course provides the opportunity for competition as a member of the intercollegiate baseball team in the athletic conference, including championships and playoffs.
 Includes daily practice throughout the season.
 Meets graduation requirement for Physical Education.
-May be repeated two times.
+May be repeated twice.
 SC